Categories

 Frankly, that’s where two vastly different tales offer extremes within Malice Domestic 9.
 The morose “What Mr. MacGregor Saw” explores a domestic violence-related plot that is tough to plow through.
 If any of this book’s tales isn’t worth revisiting, make it this one.
 In contrast, “A Mishap at the Manor” darkly skewers some of detective fiction’s best-known sleuths, and, for good measure, Burroughs’ Tarzan.
 Imagining Satterthwait’s macabre parody along the lines of Neil Simon’s Murder By Death film would be its best comparison.

-Unlike some hit-or-miss volumes in this series, the content of Malice Domestic 9 is consistently on its game.
+Unlike some hit-or-miss volumes in this series, the contents of Malice Domestic 9 is consistently on its game.
 As all but one of its fifteen stories is average or better, this collection makes an ideal fireplace-style read.
 By creatively updating some of Christie’s concepts, Malice Domestic 9 impressively invites casual fans.
 Most significantly, this anthology is an ideal sampling of some of the mystery genre’s better talents.

 ADDITIONAL FEATURES: